ncbi/sra-tools/tools/fastdump/readme.txt

 $time fasterq-dump  SRR000001 -t /dev/shm -e 8
 $time fasterq-dump  SRR000001 -t /dev/shm -e 10

-Dont forget to repeat the first command at least 2 times, to prime the filesystem cache.
+Dont forget to repeat the commands at least 2 times, to exclude other influences like caching or network load.

+To detect how many cpu-cores your machine has:

+on Linux:   $nproc --alll
+on Mac:     $/usr/sbin/sysctl -n hw.ncpu

 The tool can create different formats: